You're probably here because you want to know how to make money with a blog.

 When a user signs up for your newsletter, they've given you permission to contact them.

-You can use this to pitch products and services you think will be relevant to them.
+It's then up to you to create value packed emails where you pitch products and services you think will be relevant to them.

 - Affiliate links directly.
 Add affiliate links whenever you mention a product or create a list of affiliate linked products for every email.